j0sepc0sta/Using-Python-to-Access-Web-Data/README.md

 # Using-Python-to-Access-Web-Data
-This folder contains the solutions from the assessments of the course "Using Python to Access Web Data".
+This folder contains the solutions from the assessments of the online course "Using Python to Access Web Data".